Shuya-Zhang/Kingdom-of-Stobby/README.md

 ### Credits
 So since I already listed the credits to how my landing page looks and all, this Credits section only applies to the pictures that I used in my landing page.

-- The image of the smiley face (which in case you don't know, is the flag of the Kingdom of Stobby because happiness, it's important) is by [Md Tanvirul Haque](https://www.flaticon.com/authors/md-tanvirul-haque) from [flaticon.com](https://www.flaticon.com/)
+- The image of the smiley face (which in case you don't know, is the flag of the Kingdom of Stobby because of, well, happiness, it's important) is by [Md Tanvirul Haque](https://www.flaticon.com/authors/md-tanvirul-haque) from [flaticon.com](https://www.flaticon.com/)
 - The image of the castle (which is NOT a picture of the Kingdom of Stobby) is by [brgfx](https://www.freepik.com/author/brgfx) from [freepik.com](https://www.freepik.com/)
 - The images of the fruits are by [Icongeek26](https://www.flaticon.com/authors/icongeek26) also from [flaticon.com](https://www.flaticon.com/)